alexandru/alexn.org/_posts/2012-01-05-blogging-for-hackers.md

   Host your own static website on Heroku's free plan, use Google's App Engine as a CDN, keep Heroku's free dyno alive, generate the website via Jekyll.
 ---

-<p class="intro withcap">Host your own static website using free services.
+<p class="intro">Host your own static website using free services.
 This article is a recipe for:</p>

 * building your website with [Jekyll](https://jekyllrb.com/)
 * hosting your own static website on Heroku's free plan;